-Every time you make a trip to the hospital, you create medical waste.
-Even if you do not get a shot or have blood drawn, the tongue depressor and other items that come in contact with your body’s fluids can be considered biohazardous.
+Every time a patient makes a trip to the hospital, bio-hazardous waste is created.
+Even if you do not get a shot or have blood drawn, the tongue depressor and other items that come in contact with your body’s fluids can be considered bio-hazardous.

 How is medical waste collected?